jonathantenorio/jonathantenorio/README.md

 Here are some ideas to get you started:
 -->
 - 🔭 I’m currently working on my carrer as a developer
+- :pencil: CC Student @ Estácio
-- 🌱 I’m currently learning Angular and .Net/C#
+- 🌱 I’m currently learning React and PHP
 - 👯 I’m looking to collaborate on Front-end projects
 - 📫 You can reach me at: jonathan.tenoriodev@gmail.com
 - 😄 Pronouns: I'm a cis male person, so, he/him.